Data-driven discovery of quasiperiodically driven dynamics: Koopman operator and its spectrum

-\paragraph{Reconstructing quasiperiodicity} We now have the theoretical tools to describe our method to separate the coordinates of $\mathbb{T}^d$ from $\Omega$.
-Using results from Lie group theory \citep[][Thm 6]{Das_Lie_diff_2018}, it can be shown that if a generating set of Koopman eigenfunctions are smooth, then the factor map in \eqref{eqn:jne3} becomes a submersion of manifolds, with constant fibre.
-This fibre can be interpreted as the manifold $\mathcal{M}$.
-It is unknown whether this factorization holds in an ergodic sense for the more general case of $L^2(\mu)$ eigenfunctions.
-If that is true then all the eigenfunctions of $F$ would restrict to Fourier functions on the $\mathbb{T}^d$ components.
-We proceed with this assumption and use Koopman eigenfunctions of $F$ to discover the rotation dynamics on $\mathbb{T}^d$.
-The dimension $d$ is an algebraic property of the set of Koopman eigenfunctions, and is defined through generating sets.
+A collection of frequencies will be called a \emph{basis} or \emph{generating} set of eigenfrequencies if they are independent and all frequencies of the system can be generated by taking integer linear combinations of frequencies from this set.
+There is no unique choice of a basis, but all bases will have the same dimension $d$, called the quasiperiodicity dimension $d$.
+In finite-dimensional manifolds such as $\Omega$, the number $d$ is usually observed to be finite \citep[e.g.][Sec 3]{DasGiannakis_delay_2019}, a fact that is supported by the fact that the factor map in \eqref{eqn:jne3} is surjective.
+Using results from Lie group theory \citep[][Thm 6]{Das2023Lie}, it can be shown that if a generating set of Koopman eigenfunctions are smooth, then the factor map in \eqref{eqn:jne3} becomes a submersion of manifolds.
 We show in Section~\ref{sec:data} how one can avoid the task of finding such a generating set, the quasiperiodicity dimension $d$, as well as rotation vector $\rho$, and still obtain a data-driven reconstruction.

-This completes our examination of the quasiperiodic structure of the dynamics \eqref{eqn:def:quasi_driven}.
+This completes our discussion on the quasiperiodic structure of the dynamics \eqref{eqn:def:quasi_driven}.
 We next discuss some techniques from Functional Analysis for reconstructing the quasiperiodic component and its complement.